 Sequence__c, for example).
 The API name of the target field must either be the same as the ON field or omit the leading

 Sequence__c, for example, are valid target field names).
-The data types in the ON field and in the target field must be compatible.
+The mechanism is not restricted to specific data types of the ON field or the target field.
+However, the data types should be compatible.
 ON fields can be formula fields.

 JustOn first tries to copy the ON field value to the target field starting with

 ON_.
 If there is no such field available, the system tries the corresponding field name without the

 Subscription building and invoice generation usually involve multiple source objects, where Account and Product always are the most basic ones.
 They are read first.
 Other source objects, like, for example, Orders with Order Products or Subscriptions with Items, are input later.
 Be aware that their information may, consequently, override the original data.
 For example, if both an account and an order have the same ON field but provide different values, the value specified on the order wins.

 Overriding ON field values upon invoice generation

 Moving Information From Source to Invoice